erlsta/homeassistant-lovelace-birthday-reminder-card/README.md

     cards:
       - type: "custom:birthday-card"
         title: "Birthdays"
+        numberofdays: 30
 ```

 (or add it as a card to an existing view)

+## How to update from previous version
+- Copy out your existing birthday list and string translations from the old birthday-card.js into an empty text-file.
+- Replace all text in your existing birthday-card.js file with the new code from GitHub.
+- Copy back your old birthday list and string translations into the new birthday-card.js.
+- Remember to set 'numberofdays' in ui-lovelace (if not, numberofdays defaults to 14).

 ## How to edit birthday list